 A dynamic processor is used to alter the dynamic properties of the recording.
-To understand how a dynamic processor works, imagine a sound engineer trying to maintain an as steady volume level as possible while doing a recording.
-When the input level increases he pulls down the volume slider, and he pulls it up when the input level decreases.
-A dynamic processor does the same thing automatically, only with a much faster reaction time.
+To understand how a dynamic processor works, imagine a sound engineer trying to maintain as steady a volume level as possible while doing a recording.
+When the input level increases he pulls down the volume fader, and he pushes it up when the input level decreases.
+A dynamic processor does the same thing automatically according to its settings, only with a much faster reaction time.